yiannissakk/Insight-Coding-Challenge/README.md

 # Insight-Coding-Challenge

 My source code is written in Python 3.4.2
-    -I have already imported the following packages in the beginning of my file.
+    -I have already imported the following packages in the beginning of my file which I named insightcc.py.

       import json